PelleLille/hsl-docs/functions.rst

   .. function:: FFI.symbol(name)

     Return a pointer to a global symbol in the library (eg. a variable).
 This function is the equivalent of dlsym(2).
-If the symbol is not found none is returned.
+If the symbol is not found, None is returned.

     :param string name: a symbol name
-    :return: A FFIValue of pointer type
+    :return: An FFIValue of pointer type
     :rtype: :data:`FFIValue`

   .. staticmethod:: type(name)

     A factory function for FFI types.
-This function is usually used to declare the function signature of a :data:`FFIFunction`.
+This function is usually used to declare the function signature of an :data:`FFIFunction`.

     :param string name: a type name
-    :return: A FFI type
+    :return: An FFI type
     :rtype: :data:`FFIType`

     The following types are available.